 Companies and industries must anticipate change to be competitive.
 How do you adapt your CSR strategy to address trends on the horizon?
 Some questions come to mind:

-• How does employee engagement in CSR programs
+• How does employee engagement in CSR programs affect retention?

 • Should businesses consider allowing employees “gap time” to volunteer?
 Will the next generation of employees simply expect this from companies?